-MADONNA UNIVERSITY OFFERS PROGRAMS in more than 70 program areas, leading to certificates of completion, certificate of achievement, associate degrees, baccalaureate degree majors and minors, and post baccalaureate certificates, which are described in this bulletin.
+MADONNA UNIVERSITY OFFERS ACADEMIC PROGRAMS in more than 70 program areas, leading to certificates of completion, certificates of achievement, associate degrees, baccalaureate degree majors and minors, and post-baccalaureate certificates, which are described in this bulletin.
 (More than twenty master’s degree programs are also available.
 See Graduate Bulletin.)

 Certificate of Completion

-A Certificate of Completion is awarded to admitted Madonna University students who successfully complete an approved program of study (9-29 s.h.) at Madonna University with a grade of C or better in each course.
+A Certificate of Completion is awarded to admitted Madonna University students who successfully complete approved academic programs of study (9-29 s.h.) at Madonna University with a grade of C or better in each course.

 Certificate of Achievement

-A certificate of achievement is awarded in specified areas to admitted Madonna University students who earn 30 semester hours in a planned program of study, including ENG 1010, with a grade point average of 2.0 (C) or better.
+A certificate of achievement is awarded in specified areas to admitted Madonna University students who earn 30 semester hours in planned academic programs of study, including ENG 1010, with a grade point average of 2.0 (C) or better.

 Associate Degree Requirements